Contributor biographies

 Rachel Webb Jekanowski

 Rachel Webb Jekanowski is an interdisciplinary film and media scholar researching cultural histories of energy and resource extraction.
-Dr. Jekanowski is Assistant Professor of English and affiliated faculty with the Environmental Policy Institute at Memorial University’s Grenfell Campus in Canada.
-She serves on the editorial boards of Journal of Environmental Media and The Goose: Journal of Arts, Environment, and Culture in Canada.
+Dr Jekanowski is an Assistant Professor of English and affiliated faculty with the Environmental Policy Institute at Memorial University’s Grenfell Campus in Canada.
+She serves on the editorial boards of the Journal of Environmental Media and The Goose: Journal of Arts, Environment, and Culture in Canada.

 Robert Boschman